audioscavenger/BiasBuster/README.md

     - [ ] integrate front page with cgi or smth so we can ajax-build missing pictures or smth
     - [ ] integrate front page with cgi so we can tap in the database with SQLite worker
     - [ ] integrate text analysis with keyword search
-    - [ ] keep player playing while navigating, like yt or plex
+    - [ ] keep player playing while navigating like plex => iframe
     - [ ] player handles playlist
     - [ ] segments have only 1 play button that loads a playlist? how about the texts?
   - [ ] python
+    - [x] add --useJpeg and --jpegQuality but it's actually worse
+    - [x] enable string.Template instead of those %s everywhere
+    - [x] tried to improve import speed with BEGIN+COMMIT but error: You can only execute one statement at a time.
+    - [x] added jpeg output but for same size, quality is attrocious
     - [ ] rename title to segment or show? they seem to call their programmings "shows"
     - [ ] color segments by bias/misInformation/etc
     - [ ] color wordClouds by bias/misInformation/etc